Our solution

 1

-Place the sample into the cartidge
+Place the sample into the cartridge

 The sample is placed in a specialized microfluidic cartridge.
 The type of cartridge utilized varies with the sample type.
 Once attached, the cartridge is placed in the device and the automated testing process begins.